Clyman Subdivision

 The Clyman Subdivision or Clyman Sub is a 28 mi railway line owned and operated by the Union Pacific Railroad.
-It branches off of the Adams Subdivision to the north in Clyman Junction, Wisconsin, and continues south to Fort Atkinson, Wisconsin, where the line terminates.
+It branches off of the Adams Subdivision to the south in Clyman Junction, Wisconsin, and continues south to Fort Atkinson, Wisconsin, where the line terminates.
 It is a segment of a former Chicago and North Western Railway line, which ran from Fond du Lac to Janesville.
-It is mainly used for locals that serve the many industrial spurs located along the line.
+It is used for locals that serve the handful of industrial spurs along the line.